gridap/GridapSolvers.jl/joss_paper/paper.md

 # Parallel scaling benchmark

+The following section shows scalability results for the demo problem discussed above.
+We run our code on the Gadi supercomputer, which is part of the Australian National Computational Infrastructure.
+We use Intel's Cascade Lake 2x24-core Xeon Platinum 8274 nodes.
+Scalability is shown for up to XXX cores, for a fixed local problem size of XXX quadrangle cells per processor.
+This amounts to a maximum size of XXX cells and XXX degrees of freedom distributed amongst XXX processors.
+The code used to create these results can be found together with the submiteed paper (LINK).

 # Acknowledgements

-This research was partially funded by the Australian Government through the Australian Research Council (project number DP210103092), the European Commission under the FET-HPC ExaQUte project (Grant agreement ID: 800898) within the Horizon 2020 Framework Program and the project RTI2018-096898-B-I00 from the “FEDER/Ministerio de Ciencia e Innovación (MCIN) – Agencia Estatal de Investigación (AEI)”.
-F. Verdugo acknowledges support from the “Severo Ochoa Program for Centers of Excellence in R&D (2019-2023)" under the grant CEX2018-000797-S funded by MCIN/AEI/10.13039/501100011033.
+This research was partially funded by the Australian Government through the Australian Research Council (project number DP210103092).
 This work was also supported by computational resources provided by the Australian Government through NCI under the National Computational Merit Allocation Scheme (NCMAS).

 # References